roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.90_College Couseling/2-2-2023 College Counseling.md

 	* We know its tempting to pack as many APs as you can
 	* resist the urge and leave room for growth in your senior year
 	* Head teachers/school counselor for advice
-* Though shalt take physics.
+* Thou shalt take physics.

 ### What should I do?
 * In the summer